 The Housing Partnership formulated its actions and recommendations through the preparation of briefing and analytical papers on the 10 selected themes.
-The subgroups and their members also provided papers as well as conducted internal surveys that informed the presentations and discussions during the Partnership meetings the Partnership meetings that the scientific expert for the Housing Partnership and DG REGIO conducted additional analysis and provided analytical and briefing papers to support the work of the Partnership to the above, two research papers to have been commissioned by the Partnership and funded by the Dutch Government.
-All the above noted papers are available in the annex of this document and on the FUTURIUM website.
-The Housing Partnership papers, actions and recommendations have been informed by relevant literature and by external and internal data sources, the most significant among them being research and publications by UNECE, CECD, Eurostat on housing affordability and housing cost overburden, investment decline and financing obstacles.
-A comprehensive list sources used by the partnership is available in the Annex.
+The subgroups and their members also provided papers as well as conducted internal surveys that informed the presentations and discussions during the Partnership meetings The scientific expert for the Housing Partnership and DG REGIO conducted additional analysis and provided analytical and briefing papers to support the work of the Partnership The Theorem 18.
+In addition to the above, two research papers The Papers are available in the annex of this document and on the FUTURIUM website.
+The Housing Partnership papers, actions and

-12 It should be noted that, as a pilot, the Housing Partnership did not have a scoping paper to define its work; the focus was defined through working meetings of the Partners as noted in this section.
+12 It should be noted that, as a pilot, the Housing Partnership did not have a scoping paper to define its work; the focus was defined through working meetings of the Partners as noted in this section..
 The analytical paper on the Working Method of the Housing Partnership analyses and systematizes the working method of the Partnership in detail.
 It also shows the manner in which the focus on affordable housing and the 10 housing themes was decided.
 Available at: